survivejs/react-book/manuscript/05_webpack_and_react.md

         // test for both js and jsx
         test: /\.jsx?$/,

-        // use babel loader
+        // use babel loader with Stage 1 features
-        loader: 'babel',
+        loader: 'babel?stage=1',

         // operate only on our app directory
         include: path.join(ROOT_PATH, 'app'),